Joseph Merrick, known through his life as the Elephant man, lived a challenging but extraordinary life. We're taking a look at this amazing story.

 While living in the shop in London, Joseph was visited by a surgeon named Frederick Treves, who invited him to be examined and photographed.

-The examination showed that although he was in quiet good health, he did have significant disabilities.
+The examination showed that although he was in quite good health, he did have significant disabilities.
 His head measured nearly a metre circumference, his right hand 30cm at the wrist, his body was covered in tumours, and walking had become difficult.

 The doctor presented Joseph to the Pathological Society of London and wanted to do more studies with him, but Joseph refused.
 He later recalled that the experience made him feel like “an animal in a cattle market.”